Zin0D/Active-Directory-Hacking/AD-Hacking-Notes/Attacking ADr 152357aeddc080f7a7b8efb60d686183/ActiveDir Initial Enumr 158357aeddc0804d9c3af7028764b05d.md

 After enumerating the valid usernames, via KERBRUTE, we can use or write a script to filter out the available users.

+We can also use the No-Preauth feature and abuse that, checking for accounts that have it set.
+If enumerated , it will result in a valid account:

+`python3 /usr/share/doc/python3-impacket/examples/GetNPUsers.py DANTE.local/ -dc-ip 172.16.1.20 -usersfile users.txt -request`

 # Digging further into the Domain.

 Crackmapexec, is able to use Credentials. in order to further `enumerate Users, Groups` and so on.